 For example, a student enrolled for 15 credit hours during an academic term.
 At the completion of the term, the student successfully completed 13 of the 15 credit hours attempted (the student failed to achieve a passing grade in a 2-credit hour course during that term).
 This student's pace of program completion is 86% (13/15).
 Pace is always computed on a cumulative basis.
 Currently, this student would be meeting the quantitative/pace requirement of this policy.

 Attendance Policy

 Students are expected to attend classes, on time, and for the full duration of each class to receive the most optimal education.
-Students are required to check in via attendance portal Monday through Friday.
-Students must check in at 8:30 AM, and check out at 5:00 PM OR after a scheduled class, whichever is later.

 Definitions and Guidelines: